avalucianelson/4x4_TicTacToe_AI/README.md

 - **Intelligent AI**: Utilizes the minimax algorithm with alpha-beta pruning for efficient and challenging gameplay.
 - **Real-Time Feedback**: Displays the game state dynamically and updates after each move, showing both player and AI moves.
 - **Game Over Detection**: Detects game over conditions (win, lose, or draw) and displays the result accordingly.
+- **Graphing Nodes Expanded**: After you play, you can generate a graph showing the number of nodes the AI expanded at each move, both with and without alpha beta pruning.
+This demonstrates the huge difference in efficiency.
+Make sure to note the graph generated is log scale!

 ## Prerequisites 🔧
 To run this application, you need: